Thomond Park: Redevelopment

 In 1998 and 1999, following the introduction of the professional era, the Irish Rugby Football Union (IRFU) spent several million pounds on floodlighting, terracing, toilets, medical facilities and a new pitch for the ground.
 In January 2006, the Munster Branch of the IRFU made offers to buy some adjacent houses to expand the stadium.
-In March 2006 the IRFU and Munster Rugby announced that Thomond Park was unanimously selected for the site of the branch's new stadium, and in May 2006 the design for the re-development was unveiled.
+In March 2006 the IRFU and Munster Rugby announced that Thomond Park was unanimously selected for the site of the branch's new stadium, and in May 2006 the design for the re-development was unveiled by Murray Ó Laoire Architects.
 Work started in early 2007, and the project was completed for a re-opening in Autumn 2008.

 The principal elements of the project saw the erection of two new stands adjacent to the existing main pitch, with a seating capacity of 15,100 and terrace capacity of 10,530, or 25,630 in all.

 It was thought that Thomond Park would be renamed in a sponsorship deal, following its redevelopment.
 However, it was confirmed in February 2008 that the name Thomond Park would remain the same, with naming rights being sold for the individual stands instead.